Andrew0000/RxUtils/README.md

 # Rx utils

+Helpers for RxJava.

-Helpers for reusing ongoing Observable/Single work without duplication.
+For example: reusing ongoing Observable/Single work without duplication.
 It may be helpful for reduce network traffic or another heavy or long-running work.
 It also supports requests keys and can be managed easier than ConnectableObservable.